CamWheeler135/CodeAcademy_Projects/README.md

 Within each final project, there will be a short README explaining some information on the project, the data being used, my aims, and what I am trying to learn / implement.

 Codecademy also allows for *some* projects taken at the end of topics / modules (mini projects) to be done offline as well.
 You can find these in their respective career paths prefaced with 'Mini".
-All final project directories will begin with 'Main".

 ## Courses